 HCCLA offers its members two unique and successful mentorship opportunities: the Second Chair Program and Brainstorming Lunches.
+Check out our events calendar for times and dates.

 New criminal defense attorneys in Houston face serious obstacles since law school often does little to prepare young attorneys for the difficulties inherent in a criminal justice system that is infamous as one of the harshest in the world.
 Our goal is to train and support the dedicated lawyers so desperately needed by the more than ten-thousand civilians who are incarcerated in our local jail on any given day.